jpmorganchase/inference-server/README.md

 # inference-server

-Deploy your AI/ML model to Amazon SageMaker for real-time inference using your own Docker container image.
+Deploy your AI/ML model to Amazon SageMaker for Real-Time Inference and Batch Transform using your own Docker container image.

 :blue_book: Documentation: https://inference-server.readthedocs.io